Scan time: 2-3 minutes / Read time: 3-5 minutes

 Tyler was editing every night for ninety minutes after the kids slept.

-He moved all editing to a single Saturday morning batch instead.
+He moved all editing to one Saturday morning batch.

 🤝 Step 4 — Delegate.

-For what's left, ask "Could AI or someone else do this at 80% quality?"
+For what's left, ask "Could AI or someone else do this at 80%?"

 If yes, write the prompt or the process doc and hand it off.

-Tyler handed show-notes drafting to a Claude prompt he wrote on a Sunday.
+Tyler hands show-notes drafting to a Claude prompt he wrote on a Sunday.

-It turns each episode transcript into title, summary, timestamps, and pull quotes.
+It turns each transcript into title, summary, timestamps, and pull quotes.

 He skims and publishes in 10 minutes instead of an hour.

-The prompt below will run your entire weekly calendar through all four questions.
+The prompt below runs your entire weekly calendar through all four questions.

 You just paste your week and your one top goal.

-🧸 ESAD + your top goal = a calendar that grows the show.
+🧸 Cut, schedule, shorten, or delegate every task = a calendar that grows the business.

 🏄♀️ The prompt